crtcji/UbuntuAfterConf/README.md

   * Russian

 ##### Bluetooth
-  * OFF or ON if the Apple keayboard and mouse are required
+  * OFF or ON if the Apple keyboard and mouse are required
   * Visibility OFF   (default)

 ##### Keyboard